labbcb/bipmed-analysis/BIPMed_analysis.md

 # BIPMed data analysis

-author: Rodrigo Secolin
+Author: Rodrigo Secolin
-date: September 25th, 2019
+Date: September 25th, 2019

 ## Introduction

-Here we generate a descriptive statistics from two BIPMed VCF files: one including WES and one including SNP array genotype data, and compare allele frequencies with 1000 Genome dataset (doi:10.1038/nature15393).
+Here we generate a descriptive statistics from two BIPMed VCF files: one including WES and one including SNP array genotype data, and compare allele frequencies with [1000 Genome dataset](https://doi.org/10.1038/nature15393).
 BIPMed data were evaluated based on hg19 genome built.
 We changed directory and file names to maintain privacy.
 Commands are performed by `R software v3.6.3` and `PLINK v1.9`.

 ## Analysis